8qfx1ai5/webgrinch/README.md

-# Project "viewcrypt" for html/content encoding
+# Project "webgrinch" for html/content encoding

 Trigger: the idea was publish content readable for all people, but which is not processable by automated systems and crallers.